Z-243/google-homepage-html-css/README.md

-Google Homepage Clone
+# Google Homepage Clone

-This project is a simple clone of the Google homepage, created using HTML and CSS.
+This project is a **simple clone of the Google homepage**, created using HTML and CSS.
 It mimics the layout, appearance, and basic interactions of Google's search page for educational and demonstration purposes.

-📁 Files Included

-index.html: Main HTML file that structures the page

-styles.css: External CSS file that styles the layout and elements

-🎨 Features Implemented

-Header

-Navigation links: About, Store, Gmail, Images

-Icons using Font Awesome

-Profile picture button

-Main Section

-Large "Google" title using .title-text

-Search bar with search, microphone, and camera icons

-"Google Search" and "I'm Feeling Lucky" buttons

-Language selection links

-Footer

-Country information (e.g., France)

-Links for Advertising, Business, Privacy, Terms, and Settings

-Responsive layout using media queries

-💡 Technologies Used

-HTML5: For page structure

-CSS3: For styling and layout

-Google Fonts: Inter & Poppins

-Font Awesome: For icons

-🔧 How to Use

-Clone or download the repository

-Ensure the files index.html and styles.css are in the same directory

-Open index.html in any modern web browser

-📱 Responsive Design

-The layout adjusts for screen sizes using a media query at 640px

-Extra navigation items appear on wider screens

-📸 Note

-Profile image (/public/profile-picture.jpg) should be replaced with your own local image or hosted link

-The search input has no functionality—it’s for visual representation only
+---

+## 📁 Files Included

+* `index.html`: Main HTML file that structures the page
+* `styles.css`: External CSS file that styles the layout and elements

+---

+## 🎨 Features Implemented

+### Header

+* Navigation links: About, Store, Gmail, Images
+* Icons using Font Awesome
+* Profile picture button

+### Main Section

+* Large "Google" title using `.title-text`
+* Search bar with search, microphone, and camera icons
+* "Google Search" and "I'm Feeling Lucky" buttons
+* Language selection links

+### Footer

+* Country information (e.g., France)
+* Links for Advertising, Business, Privacy, Terms, and Settings
+* Responsive layout using media queries

+---

+## 💡 Technologies Used

+* **HTML5**: For page structure
+* **CSS3**: For styling and layout
+* **Google Fonts**: Inter & Poppins
+* **Font Awesome**: For icons

+---

+## 🔧 How to Use

+1. Clone or download the repository
+2. Ensure the files `index.html` and `styles.css` are in the same directory
+3. Open `index.html` in any modern web browser

+---

+## 📱 Responsive Design

+* The layout adjusts for screen sizes using a media query at `640px`
+* Extra navigation items appear on wider screens

+---

+## 📸 Note

+* Profile image (`/public/profile-picture.jpg`) should be replaced with your own local image or hosted link
+* The search input has no functionality—it’s for visual representation only

+---

+## 🚫 Disclaimer

+This is a static and unofficial clone for practice only.
+It is **not affiliated with or endorsed by Google**.

+---

+## ✅ Author

+Feel free to modify and build upon this for your own learning!